ugscjgavj/deobf/rolinker/README.md

 https://deobfuscate.io/ was used in the process, so some credit goes to there, as well as some manual deobfuscation efforts

+Disclaimer: This is a low effort analysis, so don't expect anything especially exciting about the review of this script

 ## Analysis

 The script will attempt to do the following actions at one point or another: